 Question: "What does the Bible say about respect?"

-Answer: The apostle Peter summarizes the Bible’s teaching on respect in his first epistle: “Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the king” (1 Peter 2:17).
-This passage encompasses four major areas of our lives as followers of Christ by respecting all men, other Christians, God, and governmental authorities.
-The word respect comes from the Greek word timao, meaning “honor, revere or venerate.”
-It literally means “to place a great value on something.”
+Answer: The apostle Peter summarizes the Bible’s teaching on respect in his first Epistle: “Show proper respect to everyone: Love the brotherhood of believers, fear God, honor the king” (1 Peter 2:17).
+This passage encompasses four major areas of our lives, teaching us that, as followers of Christ, we should respect all men, other Christians, God, and governmental authorities.
+The word respect is a translation of the Greek word timēsate, meaning “honor or value.”
+It literally means “to place a great value or high price on something.”
 Interestingly, today we tend to place our values on our personal rights and the equality of man.
-However, the idea of biblical respect is far different, more about a perceived inequality in that we as believers recognize that some things and some people are more important than we (Philippians 2:3).
+However, biblical respect is far different, more about a perceived inequality in that we recognize that some things and some people are more important than we (compare Philippians 2:3).

-Respecting everyone means believers should be especially conscious that God has created all people in His image, regardless of whether they believe in Christ.
-Therefore, we should show them proper respect and honor because their souls are of more value than all the wealth in the world (Luke 10:33–34; 1 Corinthians 10:33).
+To respect everyone, believers must be conscious that God has created all people in His image, regardless of whether they believe in Christ.
+We should show them proper respect and honor because their souls are of more value than all the wealth in the world (Luke 10:33–34; 1 Corinthians 10:33).

-The fear of God comes from the Greek word phobeo, meaning “to show deep respect, and awe.”
-The word also implies that our fear and reverence for Him leads to us to total obedience (Leviticus 18:4; Psalm 119:67; John 14:15).
-Though we are to honor the king, we should “fear” God (Deuteronomy 10:12; Isaiah 8:13).
-However, the bottom line is that it is God alone whom we should “fear” in the sense of awed respect.
+The word fear is a translation of the Greek word phobeisthe, meaning “fear, dread, and respect.”
+The word also implies that our fear of Him leads to us to total obedience (Leviticus 18:4; Psalm 119:67; John 14:15).
+Though we are to honor the king, we should “fear” God (compare Deuteronomy 10:12; Isaiah 8:13).
+The bottom line is that it is God alone whom we should “fear” in the sense of having an awed respect.

 We honor and respect our governing authorities because they exist by the very will of God (Romans 13:1–7).
-Such respect must also be given whether we agree with them or not.
-As God’s instruments for carrying out the purposes of governing, those in authority are worthy of the respect God mandates.
-When we obey the principles of this passage, it gives genuine credibility to our faith.
-As believers. we are to honor our governing authorities and their rights as such.
+Such respect must be given whether we agree with them or not.
+Those in authority are God’s instruments for carrying out the purpose of governing and worthy of the respect God mandates.
+When we obey the principles of this passage, we give genuine credibility to our faith.
+As believers, we are to honor our governing authorities and their rights as such.
 But we may not give to the government those rights that belong to God alone (Luke 20:25).

 Christians are to be a people of order and discipline, of righteousness and justice.
 We are to be dynamic examples of love and peace so that others may be won to Christ and be saved for eternity (Matthew 5:14–16).
-Part of living as examples of Christlikeness to the watching world is the respect we show to others.
+Part of living as examples of Christ before the watching world is showing respect to others.